Srushtika/realtime-multiplayer-webvr-aframe/tutorial.md

 </body>
 </html>
 ```

-Let's understand the above snippet.

-The references refer to the following:
+The references refer to the following respectively:

 1. deepstream's Javascript client
-2. A-Frame source file
+2. A-Frame's source file
 3. Our local JS file which we'll use next to add the logic into the app
 4. A-frame's community contributed - text component to conveniently add text to our VR scene.

 All the objects we wish to include in our VR scene must go within the `a-scene` tag in our HTML file, as scene above (pun intended)!
+This is analogous to the `body` tag in regular HTML documents.

-Next, let's add all the assets we'll use within the `a-assets` tag.
+Next, we will add all the assets we wish to use within the `a-assets` tag.
 Adding all the resources under this tag makes sure that all your assets are pre-loaded before your app shows up, thus preventing a shitty first look due to slow loading of resources.

 ```html
   <!--assets at one place for better loading-->